dragon-dune/dragon-dune/README.md

 Balancing Options:
 ==================

-The Goblins may be to powerful, and if this is found to be the case, then all players should receive an additional conscription.
+The Goblins may be too powerful, and if this is found to be the case, then all players should receive an additional conscription.

-An easy way to balance the game is to give a player more gold or to give them a greater reserve of units (for example, having 12 units available instead of 10).
-You could dial forward or back faction abilities, unit regeneration, unit conscription, anything.
-Really, it's a game.
-Play it however makes you happy.
+The Orcs may be too powerful, and if this is the case, the Orcs should only be allowed to revive 2 units, instead of 3.

+The Dwarves may be too powerful, and if this is the case the Emperor should receive 1 less gold for each artifact purchased (the 1 gold goes to the bank).

+If the Elves are too powerful, then I don't know.
+Maybe they start with 5 gold.

 * * *